intel/llvm/sycl/doc/SYCL2020-SpecializationConstants.md

-  identifiers (being non-type template parameters of some methods) can't be forward-declared in general case (for example, if defined as `static`), which means that we can't use integration header to attach some information to them through some C++ templates tricks (like it is done for kernel arguments or kernel names, for example).
+  identifiers (being non-type template parameters of some methods) can't be forward-declared in general case (for example, if defined as `static`), which means that we can't use integration header to attach some information to them through some C++ templates tricks (like it is done for regular kernel arguments or kernel names, for example).
 - they also can be declared as `static` or just non-`inline` `constexpr`, which means that they have internal linkage and can't be referenced from other translation units, which means that we can't for example create a new translation unit which contains some mapping from `specialization_id` address to some desired info.

-Based on those limitations, the following design is proposed:
+Based on those limitations, the following mapping design is proposed:
 - DPC++ RT uses special function:
   ```
   namespace detail {